Amr-Reda/memory-game/README.md

 ## Description

-This ia a simple javaScript game that contain 16 cards every card has a it similar card with same shape and your object to match between them
+This ia a simple javaScript game that contain 16 cards every card has a it similar card with same shape and your object to match between them [click here for demo](https://amr-reda.github.io/memory-game/)

 ## Installtion